The General Graph Matching Game: Approximate Core: Definitions and Preliminary Facts

 Among the possible coalitions, the most important one is of course $V$, the {\em grand coalition}.

 \begin{definition} An {\em imputation} gives a way of dividing the worth of the game, $p(V)$, among the agents.
 Formally, it is a function $v: {V} \rightarrow \cR_+$ such that $\sum_{i \in V} {v(i)} = p(V)$.
-An imputation $v$ is said to be in the {\em core of the matching game} if for any coalition $S \subseteq V$, there is no way of dividing $p(S)$ among the agents in $S$ in such a way that all agents are at least as well off and at least one agent is strictly better off than in the imputation $v$. \end{definition}
+An imputation $t$ is said to be in the {\em core of the matching game} if for any coalition $S \subseteq V$, there is no way of dividing $p(S)$ among the agents in $S$ in such a way that all agents are at least as well off and at least one agent is strictly better off than in the imputation $t$. \end{definition}

 We next describe the characterization of the core of the assignment game given by Shapley and Shubik \cite{Shapley1971assignment}.
+Shapley and Shubik had described this game in the context of the housing market in which agents are of two types, buyers and sellers.
+They had shown that each imputation in the core of this game gives rise to unique prices for all the houses.
+In this paper we will present the assignment game in a variant of the tennis setting given in the Introduction; this will obviate the need to define ``prices'', hence leading to simplicity.

+Suppose a coed tennis club has sets $U$ and $V$ of women and men players, respectively, who can participate in an upcoming mixed doubles tournament.
+Assume $|U| = m$ and $|V| = n$, where $m, n$ are arbitrary.
+Let $G = (U, V, E)$ be a bipartite graph whose vertices are the women and men players and an edge $(i, j)$ represents the fact that agents $i \in U$ and $j \in V$ are eligible to participate as a mixed doubles team in the tournament.
+Let $w$ be an edge-weight function for $G$, where $w_{i j}$ represents the expected earnings if $i$ and $j$ do participate as a team in the tournament.
+We will assume that $w(i, j) > 0$; this is reasonable since $i$ and $j$ are compatible.
+Once again, the total worth of the game is the weight of a maximum weight matching in $G$.

-In this game, agents are of two types, buyers $B$ and sellers $R$.
-Let $G = (B, R, E)$ be a bipartite graph over agent sets $B$ and $R$, and having edges $E$ whose weights are given by $w$.
-The worth of this game, $w(B \cup R)$, is the weight of a maximum weight matching in $G$; the linear program (\ref{eq.core-primal}) gives the LP-relaxation of the problem of finding such a matching.
+The linear program (\ref{eq.core-primal}) gives the LP-relaxation of the problem of finding such a matching.
 In this program, variable $x_{ij}$ indicates the extent to which edge $(i, j)$ is picked in the solution.
 Matching theory tells us that this LP always has an integral optimal solution; the latter is a maximum weight matching in $G$.